Is a municipality required to share non-manufacturing omitted taxes with other taxing jurisdictions?

 - Municipality's name

-How many years can I go back for reporting omitted property?
+How many years can a municipality go back for reporting omitted property?

 You may report omitted property for the previous two years for real or personal property, unless previously reassessed for the same year or years.
 This does not apply to manufacturing property assessed by DOR.